Jun 1

 Making Space for Your Needs as a Caregiver

-Just a few days before the 126th running of the Boston Marathon, Springwell’s Caregiver Specialist, Carly Conole and Dr. Katherine King, PsyD., a psychologist who helps older adults and their families, hosted family caregivers for a virtual workshop.
+Recently, Springwell’s Caregiver Specialist and Dr. Katherine King, PsyD., a psychologist who helps older adults and their families, hosted family caregivers for a virtual workshop.
 The topic was universal human needs and how caregivers can meet their own needs even when there is very little extra time.
 King described caregiving as the ultimate marathon.
 Just as runners must pay attention to what optimizes their own wellness while training and running a marathon, caregivers are advised to prepare and keep themselves in good condition while caring for a loved one.

 King began the session with what she calls a soft-landing practice.
 It is a guided check in with your own body that asks you to note how you are feeling, where you feel tension in your body and suggests taking some deep breaths and either stretching or relaxing any areas where you feel tension or tightness.
 For some it was in their shoulders while others noted tight facial muscles.
 The caregivers all felt a bit better after these brief moments of tension release.
 “Caregivers often end up in a stress response all the time because they are putting out fires, have no idea what’s next and don’t know how long the caregiving role will last.
 Even a few moments of relaxation exercises can help to reduce stress,” shared King.